AljureS/SaidMarket/README.md

-# 🛒 Said Market App Backend 📦
+# 🛒 Said Market Backend App📦

 Welcome to the **Said Market App Backend**!
 This application, built with **Spring Boot**, manages various supermarket operations, including product management and order processing.
 Follow the instructions below to set up and run the application using Docker. 🚀